 Board of Directors.
-Boston Properties is currently managed by a nine member Board of Directors, which is divided into three classes (Class I, Class II and Class III).
-Our Board of Directors is currently composed of three Class I directors (Mortimer B. Zuckerman, Alan B. Landis and Richard E. Salomon), three Class II directors (Lawrence S. Bacow, Alan J. Patricof and Martin Turchin) and three Class III directors (William M. Daley, Edward H. Linde and David A. Twardock).
-The members of each class of our Board of Directors serve for staggered three-year terms, and the terms of our current Class I, Class II and Class III directors expire upon the election and qualification of directors at the annual meetings of stockholders held in 2004, 2005 and 2006, respectively.
+Boston Properties is currently managed by a ten member Board of Directors, which is divided into three classes (Class I, Class II and Class III).
+Our Board of Directors is currently composed of four Class I directors (Mortimer B. Zuckerman, Carol B. Einiger, Alan B. Landis and Richard E. Salomon), three Class II directors (Lawrence S. Bacow, Alan J. Patricof and Martin Turchin) and three Class III directors (William M. Daley, Edward H. Linde and David A. Twardock).
+The members of each class of our Board of Directors serve for staggered three-year terms, and the terms of our current Class I, Class II and Class III directors expire upon the election and qualification of directors at the annual meetings of stockholders held in 2007, 2005 and 2006, respectively.
 At each annual meeting of stockholders, directors will be re-elected or elected for a full term of three years to succeed those directors whose terms are expiring.
-At the 2004 annual meeting, effective upon the election of four Class I directors, the size of our Board of Directors will be increased to ten members.
+Alan B. Landis has resigned from the Board of Directors effective as of immediately prior to the 2005 annual meeting.
+In addition, our Board of Directors has nominated Zoë Baird for election as a Class II director.
+Accordingly, upon the election of four Class II directors at the 2005 annual meeting, the size of our Board of Directors will remain at ten members.